How to Ship Oversized Loads: Key Points

 What is Heavy Haul Transportation?

-Shipping oversize loads are not the same as shipping your typical less-than-truckload (LTL) or full truckload (FTL) freight.
-It can be complicated if you do not understand the entire process.
-Before shipping your oversize freight, educating yourself on the topic is crucial since large equipment is expensive and can become dangerous if not handled properly.
-PLS has outlined essential information you need to know about how to ship oversized loads.
+Shipping oversized loads using an oversized load truck is not the same as shipping your typical less-than-truckload (LTL) or full truckload (FTL) freight.
+Heavy load transportation, also known as heavy haul shipping, can be complicated if you do not understand the entire process.
+Before shipping your oversized freight, educating yourself on the topic is crucial since large equipment is expensive and can become dangerous if not handled properly.
+PLS has outlined essential information you need to know about how to ship oversized loads and navigate the complexities of heavy haul logistics.

 How to Ship Oversized Loads